esabitova/aws-digito-artifacts-gameday/documents/dynamodb/sop/restore_to_point_in_time/2020-04-01/Design.md

         * `SourceTableKinesisStreamDestinationStatus`: The source dynamodb table kinesis destination stream status from the `KinesisDataStreamDestinations` property, the value will be ACTIVE if at least one `DestinationStatus` is ACTIVE
     * Explanation:
-        * Get the list of source dynamodb table kinesis streaming ARNs and the destination status as they are not restored by the recovery. [describe_kinesis_streaming_destination](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/dynamodb.html#DynamoDB.Client.describe_kinesis_streaming_destination) method
+        * Get the list of source dynamodb table kinesis streaming ARNs, and the destination status as they are not restored by the recovery. [describe_kinesis_streaming_destination](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/dynamodb.html#DynamoDB.Client.describe_kinesis_streaming_destination) method